aadilsiddiquee/Expense_Tracker_App/README.md

 - **Data Storage:** All your expenses are automatically saved in a "expenses.json" file located in the same directory as the application.
 This ensures easy access to your data and makes it persistent across sessions.

+**Note :** The currency symbol used in Expense Report is "Rs." which represents Indian Rupee.

 ## Usage

 Follow these steps to start using the Expense Tracker App: